Products Decoded · Open source

 An assistant that remembers, and shows you the connections.

 Most assistants forget you the moment a session ends, or they keep a private profile you never get to read.
 Holt does the opposite.
-It keeps a private, navigable knowledge graph of what you know, on your own machine, under your own keys.
+It keeps your knowledge as files you own: a navigable graph and a cross-linked wiki, on your own machine, under your own keys.

 You choose the model, from Claude to a local one.
 You choose the skills.
-A local model does the work, and a cloud model steps in only to review the steps that actually matter.
-Nothing leaves your machine unless you decide it should.
+Memory stays per folder and local, and a local model powers recall, so it works offline and nothing leaves unless you decide it should.

-It is open-core and MCP-native, so the whole thing is yours to extend.
+It is MIT licensed and speaks MCP, so your other tools can read its memory and the whole thing is yours to extend.

 Why Holt